All noncontextuality inequalities for the n-cycle scenario: Introduction

-The scenarios characterized by Fine and Klyachko \etal can be understood as particular cases of a much larger family: the scenario of $n$ dichotomic random variables $X_i$ such that $X_i$ and $X_{i+1}$ (with the addition modulo $n$) are jointly measurable.
-If we represent the random variables by the vertices of a graph and link them with edges when they are jointly measurable, the resulting graph is the $n$-cycle (see figure \ref{Fig0}).
-The physical interest of this scenario comes from the observation that scenarios associated to graphs without closed loops always admit a classical probability space representation \cite{budroni10}, so in a sense this is the simplest scenario for which it is possible to find quantum contextuality.
+Both the CHSH and KCBS scenarios can be understood as particular cases of a much larger family: The scenario of $n$ dichotomic observables $X_i$ such that the pairs $\{X_i,X_{i+1}\}$, modulo $n$, are jointly measurable.
+If we represent observables as nodes of a graph and link them with edges when they are jointly measurable, the resulting graph is the $n$-cycle (see Fig. \ref{Fig0}).
+Besides the CHSH and KCBS scenarios, \ie, $n=4,5$, also other cases have been completely characterized: the cases $n=2$ \cite{boole62,pitowsky94} and $n=3$ \cite{specker60,pitowsky89,liang11}, and a partial characterization have been given in \cite{liang11,cabello10} (for odd $n$) and in \cite{fritz11,chaves12,chaves13} (in terms of entropic inequalities, necessary but not sufficient conditions, for any $n$) and the case $n=6$ has been discussed in \cite{lapkiewicz11} in relation with the test of the KCBS inequality.

-The $n$-cycle polytope has been investigated long before physicists developed an interest in it.
-For instance, in 1862 Boole characterized the case $n=2$ \cite{boole62,pitowsky94}, while the case $n=3$ was not discussed until almost a hundred years later \cite{specker60,liang11} and only completely characterized in \cite{pitowsky89}.
-For these cases there is no quantum violations of the noncontextuality inequalities.
-More recently, there has been renewed interest in this scenario: noncontextuality inequalities have been found for any odd $n$ \cite{liang11,cabello10}, entropic inequalities (which are necessary but not sufficient for noncontextuality) for any $n$ \cite{fritz11,chaves12}, and noncontextuality inequalities for $n = 6$ \cite{cabello12}.
-We recall that so far there is no complete characterization of a scenario for an arbitrary number of settings.
-The best result we know is the WWZB inequalities \cite{werner01,zukowski02}, that characterize the \emph{full-correlation} part of the Bell scenario $(n,2,2)$.
+The main difficulty in the characterization of correlations resides in the fact that the existing general approaches for obtaining classical \cite{pitowsky89} and quantum \citep{navascues07,navascues08} bounds involve the use of algorithms that must be applied to specific cases and that require an amount of resources for computation rapidly growing with the number of settings.
+In fact, the only known case in which a complete characterization of classical bounds and the corresponding quantum violation has been given for any number $n$ of settings is the bipartite Bell scenario in which Alice can choose between two dichotomic observables and Bob among $n$ \cite{sliwa03,collins04}.

-In this Letter we provide a complete characterization of the set of tight inequalities that separates contextual and noncontextual correlations for the $n$-cycle.
-Moreover, we exhibit quantum states and measurements which maximally violate the noncontextuality inequalities for each $n$.
+In this paper we provide the complete set of noncontextuality inequalities, \ie, necessary and sufficient conditions for noncontextuality, and the corresponding quantum violations for the $n$-cycle.
+Moreover, we exhibit quantum states and measurements which maximally violate the noncontextuality inequalities for each $n$ with minimum dimension of the corresponding Hilbert space.

-\textit{Definitions.---}To formalize the problem of separating between contextual and noncontextual correlations, we find it clearer to use the terminology of the marginal problem.
-This formulation was first proposed in \cite{abramsky11}, and further explored in \cite{fritz11,chaves12}.